devtools::install_github('joon3216/funpark')

 Case 2: femsmoke

-package has the following columns:
+femsmoke data in faraway package has the following columns:

-: observed count for given combinationsmoker
+y: observed count for given combinationsmoker,dead,age: categorical features

 See here for details: